pclubiitk/model-zoo/generative_models/SS-GAN_TensorFlow/readme.md

 The unlabeled data will be used to merely tell fake from real.
 The labeled data would be used to optimize the classification performance.

+## Implementation
+Basically, we take very few samples per class and concatenate the resulting arrays as being our actual supervised subset.
+The unlabeled dataset consists of all train data (it also includes the labeled data, since we might as well use it anyway).
+As is customary for training GANs now, the output of the generator uses a hyperbolic tangent function.

+Let's do the forward computations now so that we see how all of the above comes together.
+This consists of setting up the input pipeline, noise vector, generator and discriminator.

+The generator will take :
+- A vector in its latent space and output a fake data sample

+The discriminator will do a lot more.
+It will take
+- the 'fake' images coming from the generator
+- a batch of unlabeled images and finally
+-  a batch of labeled images (both with and without dropout to also report the train accuracy).

+There are three kind of loss functions :
+i) sparse_categorical_crossentropy for supervised learning data with softmax activation for Discriminator ii) binary_crossentropy for unlabelled data with a custom activation for Discriminator iii) binary_crossentropy for generator

 ### Model Summary
 General architecture of SS-GAN